167 Sponsored Online Programs Available

 According to the BLS, “most graduates with a bachelor’s degree in psychology find work in other fields such as business administration, sales, or education…or…may be able to find work in the field of psychology as assistants to psychologists.”[v]
 An online bachelor's degree in psychology is an undergraduate-level degree that typically takes 4 years to complete.
 At many universities, students may choose between a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.)
 Typically, B.A. degrees tend to require more liberal arts general education courses, while B.S. degrees require more science general education courses.
 Browse Bachelors.

 Online Masters in Psychology Degree Programs

 An online Masters degree in psychology is a graduate-level degree that may take between 2 and 3 years beyond the bachelor’s degree to complete.
-Similar to the bachelor’s degree, students might choose between a Master of Arts (M.A.) or a Master of Science (M.S.) in psychology.
+Similar to the bachelor’s degree, students might choose between a Master of Arts (M.A.) or a Master of Science (M.S.) in psychology, in all sorts of types of Psychology masters degrees.
 An MSc degree is likely to be more focused on research and the sciences, while an MA may be more focused on the arts and humanities aspects of psychology.
+You can even find psychology grad programs that don't require a GRE.
 Consider whether you are planning to pursue a doctorate program; some masters in psychology programs are considered terminal degree programs that prepare you to enter the workplace, while others are stepping-stones to a PhD or PsyD.
 Browse Masters.